BrunProgramming/goxt/README.md

 ## Very thanks to gin-gonic and aymerick I use gin for the http and raymond for the template parsing without his modules create this project was not possible
 ## Quick start

-install
-> [!IMPORTANT]
-> finally the project genereator es ready
-> in the next update i remove this warning
+Create your first goxt project

-    $ go get github.com/BrunProgramming/goxt
+    $ go install github.com/BrunProgramming/goxtgen

-This is a example for a basic use
+only exec
+$ goxtgen -name my-first-goxt-project -repo my-repo and follow the instructions of the cli and happy coding

+if you want to use the code without the project generator here is a basic example:

 main.go
 ```go